ian-bravo/currency_exchanger/README.md

 * _JavaScript_
 * _npm v9.6.7_
 * _node v18.17.1_
-* _API_
+* _exchange rate API_

 ## Description

-This webpage will ...
+This project will take the User's input and return the same value in various different currencies.
+This project utilizes an exchange rate API.

 ## Setup/Installation Requirements

 Generate an API key for template:
-1. Create an account with template: https://app.exchangerate-api.com/sign-up
+1. Create an account at: https://app.exchangerate-api.com/sign-up
 2. Sign-in and click on the API keys tab.
 3. Locate your active API key.
-This will be used later in step 7.
+This will be used later in step 6.

 Cloning the Repo:
 1. Open Terminal.